hoch/canopy/README.md

 # Canopy

-When you build something rather big than a toy demo with Web Audio API, being able to test and verify is crucial.
+When you build something bigger than a toy demo with Web Audio API, being able to test and verify is crucial.
 Canopy provide you with visual tools for prototyping, testing and verification for Web Audio development.

 ## What does it do?